John Wayne Airport (JWA) offers the following travel tips to help passengers prepare for a safe and enjoyable air travel experience.

 Ground transportation options at John Wayne Airport include door-to-door

-shuttles, hotel shuttles, limousines, rental cars, scheduled buses and taxis.
+shuttles, hotel shuttles, limousines, rental cars, scheduled buses, taxis and transportation network companies.

 These options conveniently connect the Airport to surrounding hotels, tourist